 Ravel can help you identify if a case has been treated negatively or positively by other cases.
 Ravel's treatment indicator looks like a Wifi symbol, and you will find it alongside case titles and on the case reading page.

 Ravel's treatment indicator conveys two important pieces of information:

 In the example here of Lee v.
-City of Los Angeles, the treatment indicator is telling you that we know a lot about the case (full bars), and we know the case has negative treatment (red).
+City of Los Angeles, the treatment indicator is telling you that we have high confidence (3 bars) that the case has negative treatment (red).

 In another example situation, the indicator shows 0 bars, which means we do not know a lot.
 That would be a good time to check out the Lexis Shepard's report, which may contain more information.